RicardoAgra/python-design-patterns/README.md

 ### Encapsulation

 Encapsulation is the devision of a program into disctinct components which have limited interaction.
 Advantages of Encapsulation:

 -   Easier to test: Each component can be tested seperatly.
 -   Modularization: New functionality can be developed based on the existing code base, wihtout the need to right extra code or duplicated code.

 ### Inheritance

+### Polymorphism

 ## Design Patterns